Newstead railway station

-Newstead railway station serves the village of Newstead in Nottinghamshire, England.
+Newstead railway station serves the village of Newstead, Nottinghamshire, England.

 Newstead was the original terminus of the Robin Hood Line when it was re-opened in 1993 by British Rail, under the Regional Railways sector.
 The line has since been extended to Mansfield and Worksop.
 Annesley, just to the north of Newstead, did not re-open.

 Newstead Abbey, the ancestral home of Lord Byron is about two to three miles away and is served by this station.

+Original station

+The first station was opened by the Midland Railway on 1 July 1883 and was closed by British Rail on 12 October 1964.

 Services

 All services at Newstead are operated by East Midlands Railway.

 During the weekday off-peak and on Saturdays, the station is generally served by an hourly service northbound to Worksop and southbound to Nottingham.
 During the peak hours, the station is also served by an additional two trains per day between Nottingham and Mansfield Woodhouse.

 On Sundays, the station is served by a two-hourly service between Nottingham and Mansfield Woodhouse, with no service to Worksop.
-Sunday services to Worksop are due to recommence at the station during the life of the East Midlands franchise.
+Sunday services to Worksop are due to recommence at the station during the life of the East Midlands Railway franchise.